GLiUMN/MergentProcessing/README.md

 ## Step 2 Extract Pages from PDFs.
 After downloading the 10K PDF files, we want to find out which specific pages contain the tax reconciliation tables.
 When looking at the annual reports, we noticed there are certain words that commonly appear within the reconciliation tables, and only occasionally appear outside of the reconciliation tables.
 This set of words includes "reconciliation, "statutory", "income tax", and "effective tax rate", among others.
 In order to identify which page of the annual reports includes the reconciliation data tables, we checked how many of these keywords are found in the text extracted from each page.
 Pages with several of these keywords are more likely to contain the data that we want to compile for our data set.
 To improve the accuracy of the classfier, we allocated different weights to those keywords.
 We then summed the weights of all keywords found on a given page.
 Thus, pages with higher weight sums were more likely to contain the reconciliation data, and so we only kept the pages with the highest sums.
 We use the 10k reports in 1995 as a "training set" to test the performance of our keywords and weights.

-To use the code, you should set up the addresses, keywords, and associated weights in "Inputs.py" and run the single process code "Driver.py" or the parallel process code "Driver multiprocess.py".
+To use the code, you should set up the addresses, keywords, and associated weights in "Inputs.py" and run the single process code "Driver.py" or the parallel process code "Driver_multiprocess.py".
 "Utility.py" stores the functions that are used in the classfier.

-**Issues:**
+**Issues:** Currently, the classfier's accuracy rate is around 70%-80%.

 ## Step 3 Extract tables from PDF pages